Michael Damian Thomas

 Managing Editor

-While being rained on adjacent to Portland, Oregon, Monte Lin edits and plays tabletop roleplaying games and writes short stories.
-Clarion West got him to write about dying universes, dreaming mountains, and singularities made of anxieties.
-He can be found tweeting Doctor Who news, Asian American diaspora discourse, and his board game losses at @Monte_Lin.
+While being rained on in Oregon, Monte Lin edits, writes, and plays tabletop roleplaying games.
+He has stories in Cossmass Infinities, Cast of Wonders, Translunar Travelers Lounge, Flame Tree Press, and others, and Ignyte-nominated nonfiction at Strange Horizons.
+He is an alum of the Clarion West (2019) and Tin House (YA 2022) workshops.
+He can be found tweeting Doctor Who news, Asian American diaspora discourse, and his board game losses on Bluesky @montelin.bsky.social.

 Erika Ensign